France Work Visa Cost: Complete Fee Breakdown for 2026

 | Online validation tax | EUR 200 | EUR 300 | Within 3 months of arrival |

-This is paid online when you validate your VLS-TS on the ANEF/OFII platform after arriving in France.
-You cannot start working legally until this is paid and validated.
+This is paid online when you validate your VLS-TS on the ANEF portal after arriving in France.
+Validation is mandatory within 3 months; the applicable work authorization and visa conditions govern when work may begin.

 3. Timbre Fiscal (First Residence Permit)